danczakre/RCSFA_CoreMS/README.md

 ### Requirements
 - Reading through the CoreMS GitHub page (https://github.com/EMSL-Computing/CoreMS)
+- Download this repository and name it something memorable.
 - Any computer
   - These instructions are written for Windows and macOS; if you are using Linux, the macOS instructions should be equivalent
   - Some computers will likely run through the analyses slower than others, so the computer should be recent (newer than 2020-2021)